Ignacio1110/flutter-netflix-clone/README.md

 I wrote the series article of how I build the UI and fetures  I use in this App.

 Thank you for watching!
-Hope this can help the other beginer.
+Hope this can help the other beginers.